Mayagüez, Puerto Rico: Government

 As one of Puerto Rico's 78 municipalities, Mayagüez's government has two executive and legislative branches.
 Those citizens eligible to vote, directly elect a mayor and the municipal assembly for four-year terms.
 The municipal government is housed in Mayagüez City Hall or Casa Alcaldia, which faces the south side of the Plaza de Colon.

-A popularly elected mayor heads the executive branch, currently deputy mayor Jorge Luis Ramos Ruiz, serves in the position as Interim Mayor after the suspension of José Guillermo Rodríguez from the post pending an investigation.
+A popularly elected mayor heads the executive branch, currently Jorge Luis Ramos Ruiz, serves in the position as Mayor.
 In addition to running the city's day-to-day operations and supervising associated departments, the mayor is also responsible for appointing a secretary-auditor and a treasurer.

-In the 2024 general elections, Ramos Ruiz was elected to serve a full, four-year term.
+In the 2024 general elections, Ramos Ruiz was elected to serve a full, four-year term after serving as Interim Mayor since 2022.

 Mayagüez's Municipal Assembly comprises sixteen elected officials, as defined in the Puerto Rico Law of Autonomous Municipalities of 1991.

 The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
 In 2024, Jeison Rosa and Karen Michelle Román Rodríguez, both from the New Progressive Party (PNP), were elected as District Senators.